Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 **Note:** From [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof):
 >The `instanceof` operator tests whether an object in its prototype chain has the prototype property of a constructor.

-### **Accessing instance-scoped properties of base class** ###
+### Accessing instance-scoped properties of base class ###

 So far our inheritance implementation works quite good.
-So, lets consider other scenarios.
+Let's consider other scenarios.
 With inheritance, we can access the instance-scoped properties of the class.
 Let's see if we can do that using our implementation of inheritance.
-So, let's add new properties to the classes.
+For this, we add some new properties to the classes (such as `claws` in `Animal`, and `wings` in `Bird`).

 {% highlight javascript %}
 function Animal() { this.claws = "An animal has claws"; }